Skip to main content

 note

-Tunnels are viewed, created, and removed using the replicated CLI, GitHub Actions, or directly with the Vendor API v3.
+Tunnels are viewed, created, and removed using the Compatibility Matrix UI within Vendor Portal, the Replicated CLI, GitHub Actions, or directly with the Vendor API v3.
 There is no limit to the number of tunnels you can create for a cluster and multiple tunnels can connect to a single service, if desired.

 Limitations